 ForwardHealth offers electronic billing software at no cost to providers.
 The PES software allows providers to submit 837 transactions and download the 997 and the 835 transactions.
-To obtain PES software, providers may download it from the ForwardHealth Portal or may request it from the EDI Helpdesk.
+To obtain PES software, providers may download it from the ForwardHealth Portal.
+For assistance installing and using PES software, providers may call the EDI Helpdesk.